-The aim of the Doctor of Philosophy (Science) programme in OUM is to create an opportunity to develop scientific research skills among working adults in research institutions and industries towards creating specialised and technology driven economic structure.
-The objectives of this programme are to enable students to gain knowledge in research skills, develop ability to successfully conduct research projects, and hence to contribute to the existing body of knowledge.
+The aim of the Doctor of Philosophy (Science) programme in OUM is to create an opportunity for developing scientific research skills among working adults in research institutions and industries.
+To this end, this programme will enable students to gain knowledge in research skills, develop the ability to successfully conduct research projects and hence contribute to the existing body of knowledge

 - The provisional offer of admission will be revoked if the candidate:

 - Fails to submit evidence of qualification within the stipulated date; or

 - Does not meet the entry requirements of the University.

 - Entry requirements are subject to change as stipulated by the Malaysian Qualifications Agency.

 * Fees applicable to Malaysians and Permanent Residents only.

 * International students are required to pay registration fees of RM1,000 and an additional 20% for the tuition fees.

 * The University reserves the right to revise the fees without prior notice.